Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-lro-prefix" %} prefix method names which return a poller with the `begin` prefix.

-{% include requirement/MUST id="java-lro-continuation" %} provide a way to instantiate a poller with the serialized state of another poller to begin where it left off, for example by passing the state as a parameter to the same method which started the operation (or an overload).
+{% include requirement/MUST id="java-lro-continuation" %} provide a way to instantiate a poller with the serialized state of another poller to begin where it left off, for example by passing the state as a parameter to the same method which started the operation, or by directly instantiating a poller with that state.

 {% include requirement/MUSTNOT id="java-lro-no-void-terminal-state" %} specify any poller (`SyncPoller` or `PollerFlux`) with a terminal state (i.e. the `U` in `SyncPoller<T, U>` or `PollerFlux<T, U>`) as being `void`.
 This does not benefit users, as it is typically their desire to inspect the terminal state for some quality, and by being void we are making this inspection more difficult than necessary.